 Collection, Use and Disclosure of Personal Information

-You may choose to provide your name and e-mail address to us by contacting us through this website.
+You or your staff or patients may choose to provide your name and e-mail address to us by contacting us through this website or using our online questionnaires.
 R-Outcomes will not sell, share or rent your personal information to others except with your consent; when we need to share the information to provide a service you have requested; or to enable a third party to provide services to us and then only to provide those services.
 We also will disclose personal information to enforce our rights, to prevent fraud or when required by law, judicial process or other legal order to do so.

 Where is information held?